New Special Guests to come in 2019

 As RSA, campers have the opportunity to learn about sports through our innovative special guests program.
 Not only do our campers get to meet and play with guest professional athletes, our program also recognizes that for so many young athletes their enthusiasm and love extends to all things sports-related, on and off the courts and fields.
 Our special guests program taps into that passion by providing campers with the chance to hear about the many facets of the business and world of sports from inspiring industry leaders.
 Campers have the opportunity to learn about sports and social media, fantasy sports, sports and data analytics, sports broadcasting, marketing and team ownership – all from guests who bring fun-filled and age-appropriate programs that excite and teach kids about a world they love.

-Ramah Sports Academy welcomes:
+In 2018 Ramah Sports Academy welcomed:

 Amar’e Stoudemire played in the NBA from 2002 – 2016 for the Phoenix Suns, the New York Knicks, the Dallas Mavericks, and the Miami Heat.
 He was drafted 9th overall in the 2002 NBA draft and won the NBA Rookie of the Year Award in 2003.
 He also made six appearances in the NBA All-Star Game, was a first-team All-NBA selection in 2007, and won a bronze medal with the United States national team at the 2004 Olympic Games.
 From 2016-2017 Amar’e moved to Jerusalem with his family as he joined the Hapoel Jerusalem basketball team.
 Amar’e and the team took the Israeli Championship and he was voted MVP of the league.
 Now Amar’e is co-captain for the Tri-State basketball team in the Big3 summer league.